The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

-Having done all the above, it remains to show that the weak equivalence \eqref{weak_equiv} induces by $f$ is indeed a morphism of modular $\rho$-operads.
-This is implied by the fact that the restriction map of the associated sheaves is defined to be the dual of the structure map of the twisted modular operads. \end{proof}
+Having done all the above, it remains to show that the weak equivalence \eqref{weak_equiv} induced by $f$ is indeed a morphism of modular $\rho$-operads.
+This is implied by the fact that the restriction maps of the associated sheaves are defined to be the dual of the structure maps of the corresponding twisted modular operads. \end{proof}

+There are now several recently proposed approaches to generalised operadic structures.
+All of them include modular operads as an example.
+Namely, an approach based on polynomial monads (\cite{bb}), Feynman categories (\cite{kw, kw2, bkw}) and operadic categories (\cite{bm, bm2, bmo}).
+It is interesting to investigate if our equivalence theorems can be extended to these general frameworks, and this will be left as a subject to a future work.